pcotret/ctf-writeups/hexa-2023/the_lawyer/the_law_firm.md

 ## Method

 Nelexat is a Swiss company.
 Just tried [www.nelexat.ch](http://www.nelexat.ch).
-Flag is is the footer.
+Flag is in the footer.

 ![](./images/2023-01-29-10-52-08-image.png)